soderlind/passwp-posts/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Added password visibility toggle on settings page
+* Added cache busting for assets when WP_DEBUG is enabled
+* Improved PHP 8.3 compatibility with strict types

 = 1.0.0 =
 * Initial release
 * Password protection for all pages and posts except front page